tlswg/tls13-spec/draft-ietf-tls-tls13.md

   message was non-empty, one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

-- The certificates MUST be signed using an acceptable hash/ signature algorithm pair, as described in {{certificate-request}}.
+- The certificates MUST be signed using an acceptable signature algorithm, as described in {{certificate-request}}.
 Note that this relaxes the constraints on certificate-signing algorithms found in prior versions of TLS.

 - If the certificate_extensions list in the certificate request message was non-empty, the end-entity certificate MUST match the extension OIDs